 Some believe the premiums are expensive or insurance is only worth buying if your e-bike costs over a certain amount.
-Luckily, none of those are true with Sundays Insurance.
+Luckily, none of this is true with Sundays Insurance.

 Unlike many other specialist insurers, we don't provide pre-packaged coverage options.
 Instead, your e-bike cover is fully personalized to you - so you get the coverage you need and don't pay for what you don't.
 Simple.